simul/simul.github.io/changelist.md

 Fri 17 Jan : Temporarily removed rainbow docs to allow for update
 Fri 17 Jan : Doc updates
 Fri 17 Jan : Fix for Rainbows and Amortization
-Fri 17 Jan : Fix for install script.
-Fri 17 Jan : Fix imported targets in CMakeLists to be global, so correct lib names are used for Debug sample-only builds.
-Fri 17 Jan : Minor fixes and optimisations
-Thu 16 Jan : Vulkan link fix.
-Thu 16 Jan : Fix Cmake Linux build.

 <hr>